William and Harry to join royals in paying tribute to Prince Philip in new BBC documentary

-Prince William and Prince Harry will be among royal family members to pay tribute to Prince Philip in a new one-hour programme.
+Prince Andrew will feature in a new BBC documentary to pay tribute to Prince Philip.

-The BBC One special, Prince Philip: The Royal Family Remembers, will feature royals such as the Prince of Wales, William and Harry.
+The BBC One special, Prince Philip: The Royal Family Remembers, will feature other royals such as the Prince of Wales, Prince William and Prince Harry.

 They will share their memories of the late Duke and give royal fans a brand new look at what he was like behind closed doors.